7 Ways to Boost Your Email List

 • Access to your monthly newsletter, which includes ________

-There’s no rule that your target audience must read a blog post to receive an offer for a free download.
+There’s no rule that your target audience must read a blog post to receive a free download offer.
 All you need is a link to a landing page for someone to subscribe and receive your awesome offer.

 • Make Instagram stories